-Being an online creator isn’t a niche career anymore.
-31 percent of social media users discover new products through influencers.
-According to a report by Adobe, the global estimate of total creators is around 300 million.
+Being a content creator isn’t a niche career anymore.
+Nearly 70 percent of Gen Z consumers discover new products through influencers—this is up from 45 percent the previous year.
+According to Statista, the global estimate of total content creators is 300+ million.

 By 2027, the creator economy could be worth $480 billion, according to Goldman Sachs’ research.
 The creator economy encompasses a wide range of individuals, including content creators, influencers, YouTubers, podcasters, bloggers, artists, musicians, writers, and more, who earn income through their online content and engagement with their audience.